Elkton Prepares to Honor Its Roots For Its 225th Anniverary

 Let You Fingers Do The Walking Through The Phone Book When Doing Research

-Cecil County C & P Phone Book for 1945
+Cecil County C & P Phone Book for 1940 (personal collection)

 With each passing year the content grew.
 By 1908, as the Delmarva Peninsula was becoming a “network of wires” and the instrument was coming more and more into general use, the Cecil Farmers Telephone Company in Rising Sun issued an eight page publication.
 By 1945, the Chesapeake and Potomac publication contained 48 pages and included yellow pages with headings that are recognizable today.

-Once, decades ago, while do an investigation I talked with the “Clerk of the Phone Directories” at Verizon’s headquarters in Richmond, VA.
-The clerk, apparently a holdover from the regulated era of telephony, managed the library for the directories that had been published by the telecommunications giant.
+Once, decades ago, while doing an investigation, I talked with the “Clerk of the Phone Directories” at Verizon’s headquarters in Richmond, VA.
+The clerk, apparently a holdover from the regulated era of telephony, managed the library for the directories that the telecommunications giant had published.
 It’s hard to say as companies have streamlined and reorganized to create efficiencies what happened to that position and all those valuable sources of information.

 Here are a few tips for deriving dating clues old phone numbers.
 Into the 1950s, telephone numbers were listed by naming the exchange and the three or four digits for each connection.
 The Cecil Theatre was thus listed as Cecilton 3551.
 However, starting in the mid-1950s the exchanges switched to various names, which involved dialing two letters and five numbers so, for example, Keetley Motors in Port Deposit was DRake 5-5481 in 1956.
 Port Deposit was the first exchange switched to this modern dialing convention, but others soon followed.
 Elkton’s exchange was known as EXport 8.
 By 1965, the Bell Network eliminated exchange names since it was a source of dialing errors.
 So the number in 1965 for Union Hospital became 398-4000, replacing EXport 8-4000.

-The Historical Society of Cecil County maintains a large collections of these telephone directories to help patrons with research questions.
-Such ordinary, everyday things as a phonebook, when published annually for over one-hundred years can be a particularly valuable tool for historical and genealogical research.
+The Historical Society of Cecil County maintains large collections of telephone directories to help patrons with research questions.
+Ordinary, everyday things like a phonebook, when published annually for over one hundred years, can be particularly valuable tools for historical and genealogical research.

 Also See